 - EXCLUSIVE RIGHT TO SELL

-As mentioned in the key terms above, this is the most common type of listing agreement which gives the exclusive marketing rights of your home to the broker/agent.
+As mentioned in the key terms above, this is the most common type of listing agreement that gives the exclusive marketing rights of your home to the broker/agent.
 Working on a commission, the broker assumes all the marketing costs and risks for your home in the duration of the contract and gets paid only when the home is sold.

 - LIMITED SERVICE